 Brand monitoring tools are essential for businesses to protect their online reputation and ensure that counterfeit products are not being sold online as well as providing valuable insights into your audience.
 Here are some strategies to help you find out if fakes are being sold online:

-2. Monitor social media platforms: Keep an eye on social media channels such as Facebook, Instagram, and Twitter for mentions of your brand or products.
+- Monitor social media platforms: Keep an eye on social media channels such as Facebook, Instagram, and Twitter for mentions of your brand or products.
 Look out for social media posts promoting counterfeit goods or unauthorised listings.
+Follow our top tips for social media monitoring.

-3. Use online brand protection tools: There are several online brand monitoring tools available that can help you monitor your brand online.
+- Use online brand protection tools: There are several online brand monitoring tools available that can help you monitor your brand online.
 These tools can help you track social mentions, online marketplaces, review sites, identify counterfeit products, and take action against sellers who are infringing on your intellectual property rights.
+Find out more about SnapDragon’s advanced online brand protection software.

 Taking action against sellers who are infringing on your intellectual property rights is crucial for protecting your brand and reputation.
 Once you have identified unauthorised listings or counterfeit products being sold on eBay, you can report them.